 - Fr.
 Dan Bergbower returned and served as an interim pastor from October until the end of December in 2010. - January 2011 Msgr.
 Leo Enlow became our current pastor. - Close of the 2010-2011 school year Adopt-a-Desk drive took place.
 Generous donations by school parents and parishioners provided grades 1-6 with new desks for the 2011-2012 school year. - Summer of 2011 construction of the parking lot behind the school allowed for a separate area to load and unload buses. - Summer of 2012 advancements were made to support technology by installing an infrastructure for both the parish and school to support the future use of technology in the classrooms and campus. - 2012-2013 Preschool days increased from 2 days for 3 yr. olds to three days and from 3 days to four days for 4yr. old program.
 A new classroom was created in the basement of the church for the 3 year old program. - Summer 2013 Phones and security were updated. - Summer 2014 New playground, iPads for 3rd, 7th and 8th grade, roof on gym, church and rectory. - June 2015 Mrs. Janet Bick retires after 33 years at St. Peter (6 years of teaching, 27 as principal.) - July 2015 repairs to the gym ceiling & walls, newly paved parking lot, renovation of main school bathrooms - Summer 2016 Renovation/addition of school offices, book room/conference room, library, and 2nd grade classroom, concrete between rectory and church/park road repaired, and cafeteria floor replaced along with cafeteria being repainted. - During the winter of 2016-2017 new sheds behind the school building were constructed for both parish and school storage. - Summer 2017 marked the removal of asbestos flooring in 1E, 2N, and first floor main hall.
 Additionally, the cafeteria bathrooms received new countertops, floor and dividers.
 The 3-year-old preschool room also received new cabinets.
 Finally, the 2017-2018 school year presented a new opportunity for grades 7 & 8 by offering additional electives such as Spanish, Creative Writing, Health, etc. - Addition of 2 new positions to meet the needs of our students behavior interventionist and academic interventionist; adoption of FACTS tuition management system and online enrollment through FACTS SIS, flooring in Seton Hall bathrooms and Kindergarten bathrooms replaced, new steps on the South entry of Church, and air conditioning placed in the Martha Jane room. - During the summer of 2019 air conditioning was replaced in classrooms and added in the halls.
-Additionally all tile floors in the classrooms in the main building were replaced.
+Additionally, all tile floors in the classrooms in the main building were replaced. - In March of 2020 the students did not return to school following Spring Break on the 23rd.
+The Governor instituted the stay at home order due to the Covid-19 pandemic.
+Students and staff ended the 4th quarter by participating in distance learning.
+Several dates were scheduled for parents to pick up packets to continue their education as well as to learn virtually using their iPads under teacher direction.